-That’s why I’ve created a free 30-day challenge to accompany my morning routine book – you’ll get to meet your fellow Routine Machines, reinforce everything you’ve learned, and get a daily bit of bonus content from me personally, showing you how you can keep being a Routine Machine, long after you’ve put the book down.
+That’s why I’ve created a free 30-day challenge to accompany my morning routine book.
+In it, you’ll get to meet your fellow Routine Machines, reinforce everything you’ve learned, and get a daily bit of bonus content from me personally.
+Best of all, I’ll show you how to keep being a Routine Machine, long after you’ve put the book down.

-Are you ready for the challenge?
-Start your 30-day journey here
+So, are you ready for the challenge?
+If so, start your 30-day journey here:

 Ready to become a Routine Machine?

 What are you waiting for?

 The routine doesn’t matter.
 What matters is that you have a routine.